 Research

-I distinguish myself through a drive to produce disruptive, interdisciplinary science with lasting impact—particularly for underrepresented regions such as the Global South.
-My current research focuses on developing and applying new analytical frameworks to map global ecological connectivity and explore its applications in biodiversity conservation and ecosystem restoration.
-More broadly, my interests span conservation biogeography, macroecology, global change ecology, and biodiversity informatics.
+I distinguish myself through a drive to produce disruptive, interdisciplinary science with lasting societal impact—particularly for underrepresented regions such as the Global South.
+My current research focuses on developing and applying new analytical frameworks to map global connectivity and explore its applications in biodiversity conservation and ecosystem restoration.
+More broadly, my interests span conservation science and policy, conservation informatics, biodiversity informatics, macroecology, and global change ecology.

 Publications